-Your grade from the Achieve assignments will be based on completing the assignments.
+Your grade from Achieve will be based on completing the assignments.
 This is because practice is important when exam season arrives.
 I will drop up to three assignment grades from Achieve when computing your final score, no questions asked.
 This means you do not need to email me your reasons for failing to complete an assignment or two.
+Although I will set suggested due dates for the Achieve assignments to help you stay on track, there will be no late submission penalty.
+However, as the system does not automatically reflect the submission after the due date, you may need to email me to correct your submission status manually in such cases.